csoneira/csoneira/README.md

-- 👋 Hi, I’m @cayesoneira.
+- 👋 Greetings, I'm @cayesoneira.
-- 👀 I’m interested in Particle & Nuclear Physics, also in Calculus and Fundamental Algebra.
+- 👀 I’m interested in Particle & Nuclear Physics, also in Complex Analysis.
-- 🌱 I’m currently studying a degree in Math & Physics.
+- 🌱 I’m currently studying a double degree in Math & Physics.
 - 📫 You can reach me by email: cayesoneira@gmail.com